 I need a HANDICAPPED PARKING sticker for parking on campus.
 A parking pass issued by the Campus Police must accompany a state handicapped identification (placard).
 Students with Disabled Students Services permits may park in any space not designated for “State Handicapped Permits.”

 I need FOOD.
-Palomar College has a Food Bank for its students.
-Click on the Food Bank site on the right hand side of this page.
-Complete the Food Bank Application form and take it to SU 201, Office of Student Affairs.
-After review the Office of Student Affairs will have non-perishable food ready for you within 24 hours.
+Palomar College has a Food Bank for its students at the Anita and Stan Maag Food & Nutrition Center.
+For more information, click on the Food Bank link on the left-hand side of this page.
+Complete the Food Bank Form form and take it to SU-201, Office of Student Affairs.
 Additional assistance can be obtained at:

 - 211 Database of Local Resources –http://www.211.org/services/food